The Brisket Stall: Understanding the Science Behind It!

 Related Reading

-How long Does the Stall Last on a Brisket?
+How Long Does the Stall Last on a Brisket?

 Once again, the same factors like size, moisture content, and cooking temperature can impact the stall time.
-On average, though, you can expect it to last around 6 hours.

-For instance, if you are using a pellet smoker, the fan creates a convection environment.
+Again, if you are using a pellet smoker, the fan creates a convection environment.
 This causes the process of evaporation to speed up, shortening the length of the stall.

 Related Reading